xp44mm/FslexFsyacc/references/Flex and Bison/CHAPTER 9 Advanced Flex and Bison.md

 Example 9-5 shows the helper functions, adjusted for a reentrant scanner and parser.

-There is now a symbol table per instance state, so the routines that do symbol table lookups need to get the symbol table pointer from the state structure.
+There is now a symbol table per-instance state, so the routines that do symbol table lookups need to get the symbol table pointer from the state structure.

 Example 9-5.
 Helper functions `purecalcfuncs.c`